QuantEcon/lecture-source-py/source/rst/about_py.rst

 The beauty of importing this functionality into Python is that we are working within a fully fledged programming language.

-Can easily create tables of derivatives, generate LaTeX output, add it to figures, etc., etc..
+Can easily create tables of derivatives, generate LaTeX output, add it to figures, etc., etc.

 Statistics